SAP-archive/xf-application-mocks/marketing-mock/README.md

 # Marketing Mock

 The marketing mock emulates SAP Marketing Cloud.
-It uses the **varkes-api-server** to connect to `SAP Cloud Platform, Kyma Runtime` and register the bundled marketing APIs, which are also mocked using **varkes-odata-mock**.
+It uses the **varkes-api-server** to connect to `SAP Business Technology Platform, Kyma Runtime` and register the bundled marketing APIs, which are also mocked using **varkes-odata-mock**.
 For the list of mocked APIs, see [`varkes_config.json`](varkes_config.json).

 ## Run local using Docker